dylanaraps/birch/README.md

 ## Interesting facts

 ```
+* Connection to the IRC server happens without external
+  utilities.

+  Bash support network connections via two virtual device
+  directories it "creates" in '/dev/'.

+  '/dev/tcp/host/port' and '/dev/udp/host/port'.

+  I don't exactly know _why_ these were implemented as
+  it's a crazy feature for a shell to have.
+I haven't seen
+  them widely used either.

 * The input loop and listener loop can't communicate.

   Birch utilizes two loops to work.
 One for the input and